A Wet room

 Pictured left:

-usually a very shallow device that
+normal trap.
+It may use a very shallow device that

 rather resembles a small frying pan.